qdraw/starsky/starsky/starskysynccli/readme.md

 >    TIP: When using a boolean in the json add quotes.
 Booleans without quotes are ignored.
 So use `"true"` instead of `true`

->   TIP: Double escape backslashes to avoid crashes
+>   TIP: For windows use double escape backslashes to avoid crashes

 #### Appsettings Notes
 1. The `Structure`-setting is used by the `StarskyImporterCli` and the `/import` endpoint.
 This always uses slash as directory marker.